aws-powertools/powertools-lambda-python/python/README.md

 * Logs canonical custom metric line to logs that can be consumed asynchronously
 * Log sampling enables DEBUG log level for a percentage of requests (disabled by default)
     - Enable via `POWERTOOLS_LOGGER_SAMPLE_RATE=0.1`, ranges from 0 to 1, where 0.1 is 10% and 1 is 100%
+* Append additional keys to structured log at any point in time so they're available across log statements

 **Metrics**